 Composting is Circular

 Composting is another way to participate in our circular economy.
-Whether it takes place in your backyard bin or in a large-scale facility, the composting process gives food scraps, greasy cardboard and yard debris a new life, turning them into a nutrient rich soil amendment that nourishes our farms and natural communities.
+Whether it takes place in your backyard bin or in a large-scale facility, the composting process gives food scraps and plants a new life, turning them into a nutrient-rich soil amendment that nourishes our farms and natural communities.

 Healthy compost also prevents soil erosion, retains water and stores carbon dioxide – the most common greenhouse gas emission.
 Learn how compost is a tool for regeneration.

 Ready to go beyond curbside composting?
 Learn how to get involved with local composting projects by checking out Cool Boulder, a campaign to carry out natural climate solutions through a network of community leaders.

 Explore the City’s Circularity Projects and Partnerships